gmreburn/create-react-webext/readme.md

 Create a project, and you’re good to go.

-## Creating a web extension
+## Creating a browser extension

 **You’ll need to have Node 14.0.0 or later version on your local development machine**.
 We recommend using the latest LTS version.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

-To create a new web extension, you may choose one of the following methods:
+To create a new browser extension, you may choose one of the following methods:

 ### npx